Everything Is Just for a While

 Free admission.
 With the booking of a timeslot you get free access.

-The video installations are testimony to the fissures and ricochets, the extremes and the experiments in the Festspiele’s history, and prompt us to explore the question of what these past orchestral and jazz concerts, pioneering electronic works, theatre productions, city-wide actions, exhibitions, discussion series, circus performances, rituals, dance productions, youth contests, cinema projects, films for planetariums, artist talks and opening speeches have to say to us today.
+The video installations were testimony to the fissures and ricochets, the extremes and the experiments in the Festspiele’s history, and prompted us to explore the question of what these past orchestral and jazz concerts, pioneering electronic works, theatre productions, city-wide actions, exhibitions, discussion series, circus performances, rituals, dance productions, youth contests, cinema projects, films for planetariums, artist talks and opening speeches have to say to us today.
 In our research we looked for daring, for out-of-the-box thinking, for the ambition and patience to see what was coming and what it would become.
 And certainly, the way we have chosen to look at and think about our history reveals something about how we want to shape the future.

-In this way the contours emerge of a biography that can never fully be told of an institution that has been and continues to be shaped by countless members of staff and their particular abilities.
+In this way the contours emerged of a biography that can never fully be told of an institution that has been and continues to be shaped by countless members of staff and their particular abilities.
 The stream of events in this narrative allows us to discern some recurring threads – an interest in artists and developments in Eastern Europe, Africa, America and South East Asia, along with the history of the artistic avant-garde and political turning points mark the Festspiele’s work both past and present.
 In retrospect, thirty years after the opening of the Berlin Wall, their political opposition to the situation in the GDR is evident.
 Their original role as “show-window for the West” as well as their steadily growing curiosity regarding the different perspectives of many non-Western and indigenous cultures and strategies for sustainable change and environmental protection are reflected in the festivals and programmes.